munificent/finch/doc/markdown/expressions.markdown

       2

 Since a `+` can't end an expression, the newline after is ignored and it continues onto the next line.

+## Cascades

+Sometimes you want to send a series of messages to the same object.
+To avoid making you repeat the receiver over and over, you can *cascade* messages by separating them with semicolons (`;`).
+Instead of doing:

+    :::finch
+    file write: "A line"
+    file << "Another line"
+    file write: "A third"
+    file close

+You can instead do:

+    :::finch
+    file write: "A line" ; << "Another line" ; "A third" ; close

+This style is emulated in other languages using [fluent interfaces](http://www.martinfowler.com/bliki/FluentInterface.html).
+In Finch, any object can be cascaded.

 ## Blocks